-Sharon Strouse, MA, ATR-BC, LCPAT is a board certified Art Therapist and licensed clinical professional Art Therapist with thirty years of clinical experience with children, adolescents and adults in both group and individual settings.
+Sharon Strouse, MA, ATR-BC, LCPAT is a board certified Art Therapist and licensed clinical professional Art Therapist with thirty years of clinical experience with adults in both group and individual settings.
 During those years Sharon studied with Sheila Foster, M.A. at the Temenos Center.
 This community was a spiritual container for awakening and initiation.
 It offered experiences of quieting the mind and opening the heart.
 Sharon's willingness to meet life as it is, ultimately sustained her during the most heart-breaking event of her life.
 Sharon became a survivor of suicide on October 11, 2001, when her seventeen year old daughter Kristin Rita Strouse ended her own life.
 This loss became a portal into the depths of grief and self discovery.
-As a health care provider she was determined to find her way through in the aftermath of her daughter's suicide.
+As a health care provider she was determined to find her way in the aftermath of her daughter's suicide.
 She embraced both traditional and alternative modalities of healing.
 She joined a Survivors of Suicide Bereavement Group.
 She also joined a Spiritual Development Circle and sat weekly with Janet Cyford, a Traditional British Medium, for seven years.
-A year after Kristin's death she immersed herself in a creative process, creating one collage after another over a nine year period.
+A year after Kristin's death she immersed herself in a creative process, creating one collage after another.
 She amassed a large body of work that became the foundation for her book, Artful Grief: A Diary of Healing /Balboa Press 2013.